mikke89/RmlUiDoc/pages/cpp_manual/elements.md

 // @return True if the element has intrinsic dimensions, false otherwise. virtual bool GetIntrinsicDimensions({{page.lib_ns}}::Core::Vector2f& dimensions);

-// Called for every event sent to this element or one of its descendants.
+// Called when an emitted event propagates to this element, for event types with default actions.
+// Note: See 'EventSpecification' for the events that call this function and during which phase.
-// @param[in] event The event to process. virtual void ProcessEvent({{page.lib_ns}}::Core::Event& event);
+// @param[in] event The event to process. virtual void ProcessDefaultAction({{page.lib_ns}}::Core::Event& event);

 // Called during the update loop after children are updated. virtual void OnUpdate();